About Us

 Counsellor

-Mia is in her final year of the Bachelor of Counselling at the Australian College of Applied Professions, with the intention of pursuing a career supporting children, adolescents, and individuals across diverse backgrounds and abilities.
-She has a strong interest in mental health and wellbeing and believes in the importance of early intervention, inclusivity, and creating supportive environments where people feel heard, valued, and empowered.
+Mia is a counsellor who is in her final year of the Bachelor of Counselling at the Australian College of Applied Professions.
+As a counsellor, she is passionate about supporting children, adolescents, and adults, including individuals from diverse backgrounds and with diverse abilities.
+Mia has a strong interest in mental health and wellbeing and believes in the importance of early intervention, inclusivity, and creating supportive environments where people feel heard, valued, and empowered.
+Mia can work with a range of presentations, and has a particular interest in working with young people and individuals with disabilities.

-Alongside her studies, Mia works in before- and after-school care, where she supports children in their daily routines, fosters social connection, and encourages positive growth.
-Through these experiences, she has developed compassion, patience, and a commitment to accessible practice that she hopes to carry into her counselling career.
+Alongside her studies, Mia works in before- and after-school care, allowing her to develop a strong passion for working with children, including those with disabilities.
+Through her experiences supporting individuals’ growth in areas such as social connection, emotional wellbeing, and independence, she has developed compassion, understanding, and a commitment to accessible practice, all of which she applies to her practice as a counsellor.
 Mia is particularly passionate about promoting mental health awareness for all individuals and supporting people in finding strengths and resilience in their own journeys.

 When she is not studying or working, Mia enjoys spending time with family, being outdoors, and continuing to learn about new approaches in counselling that can make a meaningful impact in the lives of others and their communities.